 But viruses respect no borders and by their nature mutate: as long as COVID-19 is being passed from person to person anywhere in the world, the risk remains that a more easily transmitted, vaccine-resistant strain will emerge, opening yet another grim chapter in the global pandemic.

-Dr. Maria Van Kerkhove, the WHO's technical lead for COVID-19, said preliminary studies indicate the B.1.617 variant can spread more easily than the original coronavirus, and may be able to evade vaccines.
+Dr. Maria Van Kerkhove, the WHO's technical lead for COVID-19, said preliminary studies indicate the Delta variant (B.1.617) can spread more easily than the original coronavirus, and may be able to evade vaccines.
 Since its discovery in India in October 2020, the variant has since been detected in at least 32 countries, and 30 U.S. states.

 Rapid, equitable vaccine distribution is vital to stop the spread of the coronavirus

 When low- and middle-income countries miss out on vaccines, tests and treatments, COVID-19 can spread like wildfire, increasing the odds that new variants will emerge.
 "Over the past few months, we have repeatedly expressed our deep concern about the inequitable distribution of COVID-19 vaccines," UNICEF Executive Director Henrietta Fore warned on April 26, 2021.
 “This is not only unfair — it is also unwise, because a threat anywhere is a threat everywhere, especially with the worrying rise in variants."

 High- and upper-middle-income countries represent 53 percent of the world's population, but have received 83 percent of the world's COVID-19 vaccines.
 Low and lower-middle-income countries, in contrast, make up 47 percent of the world's population but have received only 17 percent of the world's vaccines.